e-zsche/FV-1-standalone-programmer/README.md

 ## Buttons

-In total there are Five Buttons arranged as a sort of D-Pad.
+In total there are five buttons arranged as a sort of D-Pad and a shift button.

+Controls:
+- up and down for scrolling through file list (faster scrolling when holding shift button)
+- left and right for selecting program slot of selected file
+- middle button
+  * start programming (when not selecting slot)
+  * selecting slot

 # Obtain SPN files